timjzee/frankenstein-v2/README.md

     - ~~list that consists of consecutive fragments with the same hand~~
     - ~~list with same amount of elements and hand labels that correspond to fragments~~
     - .json format
+    - ask how hand changes within a word should be handled
+      - allow them
+      - or:
+        - if only 1 hand change occurs within a word --> the whole word is attributed to the later hand
+        - if the hand changes back again within a word, e.g. *[and ][t][his problem]* --> the whole word is attributed to the within-word change, e.g. *[and ][this][ problem]*
 - ~~Implement limitations in volume files:~~
   - ~~finish adding fromLine and toLine attributes in volume files~~
   - ~~line counter for use with fromLine and toLine attributes~~